itay-ct/redis-status-board/guide.md

 The final feature: **Show users on a map!** 🗺️

-In this step, you'll implement geospatial search using **Redis Query Engine** to find all users with locations inside Israel's boundaries.
+In this step, you'll implement geospatial search using **Redis Query Engine** to find all users with locations inside the country boundaries.

 **What you'll learn:**
 - **GEOSHAPE**: Redis field type for storing geographic shapes